President Donald Trump Lashes Out At Democrats During Dallas 'Keep America Great' Rally

 “At stake in this fight is the survival of American democracy itself.
 Don’t kid yourselves,” Trump said, claiming about the Democrats, “I really don’t believe anymore that they love our country.”

-The comments come as Democrats continue their quickly unfolding inquiry, deposing witness after witness as they build their case.
+The comments during his 90-minute speech come as Democrats continue their quickly unfolding inquiry, deposing witness after witness as they build their case.
 But Trump and his campaign have tried to turn the inquiry into a rallying call for his supporters, accusing Democrats of using the Constitutional process to try to overturn the results of the 2016 election.

 “They’re coming after and fighting you and we never lose,” Trump said, predicting the 2020 election will be “a landslide” for Republicans, despite polling showing him lagging behind.